7 strategies to increase app user retention

 Your users are the single most valuable source of information around their experiences with your app and can be a goldmine of insights for the product roadmap.
 Through reviews on your app store page, you have access to first-hand feedback on what users do and don’t like about your mobile app.

 AppFollow provides a full suite of tailor-made tools to effectively categorise, analyse and act on reviews to improve user retention through a process known as customer orientation.
+Don't forget to reward good reviews with your attention.
+We recommend grabbing these positive reviews examples: copy and paste and jump right in.

 7. Test, iterate and repeatedly monitor retention

 Updating your app based on user feedback is a great start, but should not be the end of your app retention strategy.
 To do this effectively, multiple iterations are key.
-Involve your product design team, conduct A/B tests to determine what works and actively monitor your retention rate over time and across your app’s lifecycle.
+Involve your product design team, conduct A/B tests to determine what works, and actively monitor your retention rate over time and across your app’s lifecycle.

 Some specific exercises you can follow to aid in this process are as follows: